neo3587/discord_cryptobot/README.md

 # Discord CryptoBot

-A discord bot originally made for BCARD, and reworked to work with SNO and RESQ, it can be easily adapted for any other currency.
+A discord bot originally made for BCARD, and reworked to work with RESQ, it can be easily adapted for any other currency.

 # How to install